 A platformer designed by Kotaro Hayashida which was both developed and published by Sega in 1986 for the Sega Master System.
 The game follows the story of the protagonist Alex Kidd in his search for his long lost brother Prince Egle who was captured by the antagonist of the game, the evil Janken the Great.
 Players will find themselves traversing various platform jumping sequences in this adventure game as they battle their way through 16 stages with various monsters and three bosses before confronting the evil Janken.

-The game had a surprisingly deep plot attached to it considering the era and the nature of the genre, although the majority of the plot was restricted to the instruction manual.
 Prior to the games beginning Alex studied mysteries of Shellcore on Mount Eternal.
 Shellcore is a technique allowing a person to alter the size of their fists at will in order to shatter rocks with their bare hands.
 On his way back home from Mount Eternal he is told his homeland "Radaxian" is in danger and that he may be the key to saving it.
 The ruler of the planet Janbarik, Janken the Great, has kidnapped Prince Egle and Princess Lora in an attempt to seize power.
 With many of the citizens turned into stone (seemingly what happens when you lose in Janken) Alex sets off to save the Prince and defeat Janken.

 A key aspect to the gameplay is the focus on "Janken," which is the Japanese equivalent of Rock, Paper, Scissors.
 During the game players must win two out of three matches against the bosses within the game by taking part in Janken matches.
 A different take on more traditional boss fights where usually the player has some control over how the outcome would be due to their level of skill however with Janken matches there is a 50/50 chance of success or failure.
 However there is a number of ways to predict the decision of an enemy boss.
 One of them requires the player to have picked up the telepathy ball which allows the player to see which decision a boss is going to make.
 It should be noted however that the telepathy ball was largely useless as the computer would often "change it's mind" at the last second or scroll through all choices without stopping.
 The other is that each match with a boss would be identical and their choices would always be the same.
 Although losing a match would make the choices for future bosses unpredictable.